 The village has its own GP surgery as well as a choice of two dentists.
 For doctors, register with Winscombe Family Practice on Hillyfields Way (Sat Nav BS25 1AF, call 01934 842211) or for dentists choose either Winscombe Dental Practice or Honeycomb Dental Practice, both on Sandford Road (call 01934 842230 or 01934 842573).

 DiningAs is often the case in villages like Winscombe, the best dining locations are to be found in old country pubs and inns.
 The Woodborough Inn in the village and the Sidcot Arms, a Brewers Fayre pub, are both well worth a visit locally, as are The New Inn at Cross, The Railway Inn at Sandford and The Bath Arms in Cheddar.

 Winscombe also has a choice of charming tearooms, including the Pantry Café, with plenty more to be found in the nearby villages.

 With an eye firmly on the tourist trade, Cheddar has an excellent choice of eateries within easy reach of Winscombe, including Lao Thai, Edelweiss, Franks and Café George.

 EducationOften, choosing a rural location means compromising on education, but not in Winscombe.
 Here you’ll find outstanding schools for all ages, in both the state and private sectors.
 Winscombe Primary is rated ‘good with many outstanding features’ by Ofsted, while nearby Sandford Primary is rated ‘outstanding’ across the board.
-Older pupils are just as well catered for with Churchill Academy and Sixth Form, a short bus ride away, rated ‘outstanding’.
+Older pupils are just as well catered for with nearby Churchill Academy and Sixth Form, rated ‘outstanding’.